kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Number of dependencies: Node color.
 Risk level: Link length.
 - [ ] Number of dependencies: Link width.
 Risk level: Link color.

 ### You need to recommend an integration strategy for the build process of a Java application.
 The solution must meet the following requirements: The build must access an on-premises dependency management system.
 The build outputs must be stored as Server artifacts in Azure DevOps.
 The source code must be stored in a Git repository in Azure DevOps.
-Solution: Configure the build pipeline to use a Microsoft-hosted agent pool running a Linux image.
+Solution: Configure the build pipeline to use a Microsoft-hosted agent pool running a Linu  image.
 Include the Java Tool Installer task in the build pipeline.
 Does this meet the goal?

-- [x] Yes.
+- [ ] Yes.
 - [ ] No.

 ### You have an Azure solution that contains a build pipeline in Azure Pipelines.
-You experience intermittent delays before the build pipeline starts.
+You e perience intermittent delays before the build pipeline starts.
 You need to reduce the time it takes to start the build pipeline.
 What should you do?

 - [ ] Enable self-hosted build agents.
 - [ ] Create a new agent pool.
 - [ ] Split the build pipeline into multiple stages.
-- [x] Purchase an additional parallel job.
+- [ ] Purchase an additional parallel job.

 ### You have a project in Azure DevOps.
 You create the following YAML template named Template1.yml. steps: – script: npm install – script: yarn install – script: npm run compile You create the following pipeline named File1.yml. parameters: usersteps: – task: MyTask@1 – script: echo Done You need to ensure that Template1.yaml runs before File1.yml.
 How should you update File1.yml?

-- [ ] parameters: usersteps: extends: template: template1.yml
+- [ ] parameters: usersteps: e tends: template: template1.yml
 – task: MyTask@1 – script: echo Done
 - [ ] template: template1.yml parameters: usersteps:
 – task: MyTask@1 – script: echo Done
-- [x] extends: template: templatel.yml parameters: usersteps:
+- [ ] e tends: template: templatel.yml parameters: usersteps:
 – task: MyTask@1 – script: echo Done
 - [ ] parameters: usersteps: – template: templatel.yml
 – task: MyTask@1 – script: echo Done